 Focus on your achievements.
-Compare yourself with yourself and try to better and better every day
+Compare yourself with yourself and try to be better and better every day.

 Don’t be jealous of your friend’s or neighbor’s car, house, job…

-Instead, think about you and how you can improve yourself.
-It is tough to think positively about you and looking for ways to improve yourself while you don’t have anything.
-But according to law od attraction you attract only that you think about.
-If you compare yourself with rich and successful people according to that law, you will attract poverty because you see yourself as pour.
+Instead, think about yourself and how you can improve yourself.
+It is tough to think positively about yourself and looking for ways to improve yourself while you don’t have anything.
+But according to the law of attraction, you attract what you think about.
+So, according to that law, if you compare yourself with wealthy and successful people, you will attract poverty because you see yourself as poor.